yizhoucc/ffsb/notes.md

     decoding, policy

-spike sorting and pipeline for multi array
+ting and pipeline for multi array
     Split and distribute the raw data into workers, Butterworth filter and spatial whitening,
     mean-shift cluster the neural spike events